 How Much Does It Cost to Finish an Attic?

-The longer you live in your house, the more obvious it may become that you need more living space — perhaps for a guest bedroom when your family expands or as a home office where you can work remotely in a telecommuting society.
+The longer you live in your house, the more obvious it may become that you could use more living space — perhaps for a guest bedroom, home office, or workout space.
 Your first thought might be to build an addition, but the sticker shock may cause you to shelve that idea and instead consider an attic conversion.

 Fortunately, an attic conversion is an idea that may be more economical than a complete home addition.
 Read on for a full breakdown of the cost to finish an attic.